Fire and rescue services

 For non-urgent criminal issues, contact the nearest police station.

-You can email to ask for a police report after leaving Portugal.
+You can email and seek advice regarding obtaining a police report after leaving Portugal.

 Rua José Estévão, 135 A, Pisos 1/2